ssatguru/BabylonJS-CharacterController/README.md

 - forwardFacing - Optional.
 If the avatar's face is forward facing (positive Z direction) set this to true.
 By default it is false.

+Note: If camera is set to null then the camera will not follow the character and keybaord will not controll the character.
+You can use this for an NPC which you can move around programmatically.
+See the section on "Controlling Avatar programmatically".

 If using animation ranges the player skeleton is expected to have the animation ranges named as follows

 - idle